Rogue FM-6 Twin Functional Trainer Review: 11 Months of Real-World Use

 Packaging & Delivery: Free Freight, Massive Footprint

 Rogue ships this setup freight-free, a huge win when you’re dealing with a 3,200 lb order.
-Mine arrived across four pallets, wrapped tight, and zero damage.
+Mine arrived across four pallets, wrapped tight, and zero damage outside of a footer that somehow pushed out and got a scratch, which Rogue immediately fixed.

 Everything was pristine out of the box.
 The only downside?
-You’ll be swimming in cardboard for a week.
+You’ll be swimming in cardboard for a week, honestly, it’s so much cardboard.

 Pro tip: The instruction manual can be tricky to find, and the videos on Youtube leave a lot of things unsaid, so best bet is to download the PDF from the Rogue website prior to assembly.
 There are certain steps you don’t want to do out of order.
 Also, set aside an entire weekend for unpacking, assembly, and cleanup.